 Men and women who are in reasonably good physical shape but unhappy with the extra fat in their abdominal area, loose abdominal wall muscles, or sagging abdominal skin that resists diet and exercise are good tummy tuck candidates.
 According to Dr. Steven Carp, who serves residents of the Akron and Canton areas, this procedure is especially suited for women who, due to multiple pregnancies, have had their abdominal skin and muscles stretched to the point where they can no longer return to their normal condition.
 Poor skin elasticity in older individuals, which can also occur from being overweight, can also be improved.

 Abdominoplasty does not replace a healthy lifestyle.
 Patients who intend to lose significant body fat should wait until their weight has stabilized to have this surgery.
 Furthermore, women who intend to become pregnant in the future should also wait, as the abdominal muscles that are tightened may re-separate during pregnancy.
-If you have scars from previous abdominal procedures such as a caesarean section, Dr. Carp might recommend avoiding a tummy tuck or warn that any scars will be unusually visible.
+If you have scars from previous abdominal procedures such as a cesarean section, Dr. Carp might recommend avoiding a tummy tuck or warn that any scars will be unusually visible.

 A tummy tuck can work wonders for your looks and self-confidence, but it won’t give you a perfect body.
 Before opting for this procedure, it’s important to make sure your expectations are realistic.